-Each day the green door on Fern Court opens wide to welcome children for a new day at school.
+Each day the door on Fern Court opens wide to welcome children for a new day at school.
 The school Director greets each child by name with a warm smile; teachers are waiting inside by the coat hooks ready to hear news from home, offer help with a coat or backpack, and help children say good-bye to parents and beloved caregivers.
 The inviting and exciting atmosphere of the classrooms draws children inside.
 Each class may have a different schedule, but most include a mix of Child-led, small group and full group experiences such as:

 Our classrooms are open, light-filled spaces with high ceilings.
 Each room is filled with carefully chosen open-ended materials, including blocks, paint, dough, sand, water, art and writing materials, manipulatives, puzzles, musical instruments, science materials, and dramatic play spaces.
 Because of our excellent ratios and small group sizes, teachers are able to engage with each child as they expertly promote active involvement with the materials and gently encourage cooperation.
 Children use the materials and toys to explore, to experiment, and to play with each other.
 These experiences are the foundation of our play-based curriculum.